akeneo/pim-docs/cookbook/import_export/product-import.rst

 Product Processor - ProductBuilderInterface
 -------------------------------------------

-If the product doesn't exist yet, this service allows to create it with its identifier and family code.
+If the product doesn't exist yet, we use this service to create it with its identifier and family code.

 .. code-block:: php